Vitamin D

 Weight gain

-NOTE: Not everybody will lose weight by supplementing Vitamin D. Weight Loss MAY accompany Vitamin D supplementation, but only if you are low in it.
+NOTE: Not everybody will lose weight by supplementing Vitamin D. Weight Loss MAY accompany Vitamin D supplementation but only if you are low in it.

 Low immunity